-An overview of various audio works (co-)produced by Matthijs Kouw, including installation pieces, scores for dance and theatre, music for film, and radio broadcasts.
+Various audio works (co-)produced by Matthijs Kouw, including installation pieces, scores for dance and theatre, music for film, and radio broadcasts.

-Site-specific audiovisual installation at the Kunstuitleen (art library) in Utrecht (Netherlands).
+Site-specific audiovisual installation at the Kunstuitleen (art library) in Utrecht (The Netherlands).
 A collaboration with Arlo Laibowitz that was made using only audio and video recorded on site.
 By using different degrees of manipulation of this source material and by playing with notions of the interior and exterior of the building in which the installation was located, the installation provoked reflection on ‘perspectivism’: all ideations take place from particular perspectives, and there are many possible conceptual schemes or perspectives in which judgment of truth or value can be made.

 Für das Argument der Künste (2004)